 YEL insurance is mandatory for most entrepreneurs

 YEL insurance is mandatory for most entrepreneurs and cannot be substituted by voluntary insurance policies.
-You should take out pension insurance according to the Self-Employed Persons’ Pensions Act immediately when you start a business.
-You must take out YEL insurance within six months from the start of the business at the latest.
+You should take out pension insurance in accordance with the Self-Employed Persons’ Pensions Act immediately when starting your business.
+We recommend that you take out YEL insurance within six months from the start of the business at the latest.
 YEL insurance is mandatory if your entrepreneurship lasts more than four months.

 YEL insurance accrues your old-age pension.
 Self-employed persons’ pension insurance also gives you cover if you lose your ability to work, fall ill or go on parental leave.
 Your family members are entitled to a survivors' pension if you perish.
 The amount of the pension is often determined on the basis of YEL income.

 You must take out YEL insurance if: